mchmarny/dapr-demos/hardened/README.md

 # hardened demo

-In addition to supporting the Kubernetes logical namespace isolation and Role-based access control (RBAC) authorization, and  in-transit encryption for all sidecar-to-sidecar communication using mutual TLS, Dapr also provides additional granular control-points which can be used to harden your application deployment.
+In addition to support for namespace isolation and its Role-based access control (RBAC) authorization, Dapr also provides additional, more granular, control-points which can be used to harden application deployment on Kubernetes.

 This demo will overview:

+* In-transit encryption for all sidecar-to-sidecar communication using mutual TLS
+* Cross-namespace service invocation with [SPIFFE](https://spiffe.io/) identity verification
-* Component scoping (which app should be able to access a given component)
+* Component scoping (i.e. which app should be able to access a given component)
 * Pub/Sub topic scoping (which app should be able to publish or subscriber to a given topic)
-* Which specific secrets should an application be able to access (deny access to others)
+* Which specific secrets should an app be able to access (e.g. deny access to all others)
-* Application-level access control settings with customizable "trustDomain"
+* Configurable "trustDomain" to scope app-level access control settings
 * Per-operation access control settings, down to verb level (e.g. only POST on /op1)
-* Cross-namespace service invocation with [SPIFFE](https://spiffe.io/) identity verification

-> Note, while you can replicate this demo on any Kubernetes cluster where Dapr is deployed, this demo uses cluster ingress to demo the cross-namespace service invocation.
-You can setup fully configured Dapr cluster with all the dependencies [here](../setup)
+> You can replicate this demo on any Kubernetes cluster configured with Dapr.
+To demo the cross-namespace service invocation you will need "dapr'ized' cluster ingress (ingress with Dapr sidecar).
+You can setup fully configured Dapr cluster with all these dependencies using included [Dapr cluster setup](../setup).

 ## Setup